vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 30 commits since the previous release, including 16 fixes.
+More than 32 commits since the previous release, including 18 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Jun 14 03:25:29 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Wed Jun 15 03:16:32 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER